 Charged with returning astronauts to the Moon by 2024, NASA’s Artemis lunar exploration plans will establish a sustained human presence on and around the Moon by 2028.
 We will use what we learn on the Moon to prepare to send astronauts to Mars.

-Interested K-12 students in U.S. public, private and home schools have one more week to enter the Mars 2020 Name the Rover essay contest.
+Interested K-12 students in U.S. public, private, and home schools have one more week to enter the Mars 2020 Name the Rover essay contest.
 One grand prize winner will name the rover.
-The contest closes November 1, 2019.
+The contest closes on November 1, 2019.